fox-1942/IndoorGMLEditor/README.md

 ## IndoorGML-Editor

-IndoorGML-Editor is a desktop Java application to edit and modify gml files based on the IndoorGML schema.
-IndoorGML is an OGC standard for an open data model and XML schema for indoor spatial information.
+IndoorGML-Editor is a desktop Java application to edit and modify gml files based on the IndoorGML schema, which is an OGC standard for an open data model and XML schema for indoor spatial information.
 With GML files you can represent floor plans of buildings and indoor environments.
-More information about the the IndoorGML standard:
+More information about the the IndoorGML standard.

 #### Features, capabilites:
-* Representation of GML files
+* Representation of GML files.
-* CellSpace creation and modification (delete, modify, extend)
+* CellSpace coordinates (represented by green dots) can be freely moved by dragging them with the mouse.
+* CellSpaces can be created and deleted.
+User-guide can be found under the help menu for more details.
-* Load and save GML files
+* Load and save GML files.

 #### Technologies:
 * XML